Howard Blackburn: History

 Howard Blackburn was born in Port Medway, Nova Scotia in 1859.
 At the age of 18, he moved south to Massachusetts, seeking work as a fisherman, and became part of the Gloucester, Massachusetts fishing community.

 Blackburn first rose to fame in 1883.
-While he was fishing on the schooner Grace L. Fears, a sudden winter storm caught him and a dorymate unprepared while they were in their Banks dory, leaving them separated from the schooner.
+While he was fishing on the schooner Grace L. Fears, a sudden winter storm caught him and dorymate Thomas Welch unprepared while they were in their Banks dory, leaving them separated from the schooner.
 Blackburn began to row for shore, despite the loss of his mittens; he knew his hands would freeze, so he kept them in the hooked position that would allow him to row.
 He tried to save one hand with a sock and thus worsened his condition by freezing his toes and yet not being able to save his fingers.

-The crewmate gave up and lay down in the dory and died on the second day.
+Welch gave up and lay down in the dory and died on the second day.
 Blackburn carried the body to shore for a proper burial.

 After five days with virtually no food, water, or sleep, he made it to shore in Newfoundland.
 Blackburn's hands were treated for frostbite, but could not be saved; he lost all of his fingers, and many of his toes, and both thumbs to the first joint.

 Blackburn returned to Gloucester a hero, and with the help of the town, managed to establish a successful saloon.
 Not content with this, he organised an expedition to the Klondike to join the gold rush; rather than go overland, he and his group sailed there, via Cape Horn.
 Howard, after a disagreement with his partners left the group in San Francisco after a short trip to Portland, Oregon to buy lumber to help finance the trip, and returned home never having panned for gold.